 };

-The first operator is a Filter_GPU instance using the functional logic defined by the functor object below.
-The operator applies the functor logic on each input and retains all the inputs for which the predicate is true.
+The first operator is a Filter_GPU instance that uses the functional logic defined by the functor object shown below.
+This operator applies the predicate to each input and retains only those inputs for which the predicate evaluates to true.

 class Filter_Functor